browserengineering/book/book/scheduling.md

 - the browser organizes work into task queues, with tasks for things like running JavaScript, handling user input, and rendering the page;
-- the goal is to consistently generate frames to the screen at a 60Hz cadence, which means a 33ms budget to draw each animation frame;
+- the goal is to consistently generate frames to the screen at a 60 Hz cadence, which means a 33 ms budget to draw each animation frame;
 - the browser has two key threads involved in rendering;
 - the main thread runs JavaScript and the special rendering task;
 - the browser thread draws the display list to the screen,